TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 • Affordable pricing, such as $74 for the Full Kit and $59 for the TKL Kit

-• Special pricing for the first 3 days after release
+• Special launch pricing for the first 3 days

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ

 TacType Ceramic Keycaps were provided for promotional purposes.
-If a purchase is made via Greenkeys, GreenEchoes Studio (the operator) may earn revenue as a referral fee.
-Product evaluations follow Greenkeys’ editorial policy and are based on real usage.
+If you make a purchase through Greenkeys, the operator GreenEchoes Studio may receive a referral fee.
+Product evaluations are based on Greenkeys’ editorial policy and reflect actual usage.

 TacType Ceramic Keycaps